Blueprint for a raid: Documents shed light on plan to buy U.S. helicopter gunships for assault on Tripoli

 Scores of documents obtained by U.N. experts in an 18-month investigation have shed new light on the unusual 2019 attempt by private security companies to insert Western military experts and weapons into Libya on behalf of Khalifa Hifter, the commander of a rebel army in eastern Libya who is seeking to take control of the country with the backing of Egypt, Russia and the United Arab Emirates.

 The plan, the subject of a U.N. report, underscores a weapons-proliferation challenge that Biden administration officials have vowed to confront: the flow of U.S. arms and equipment into Middle Eastern war zones, aided at times by U.S. allies as well as soldiers of fortune.
-Among other lines of inquiry, U.N. officials have investigated the role of Erik Prince, the Blackwater founder and private military contract who officials allege tried to use his personal influence to help secure the release of military equipment bound for Libya.
+Among other lines of inquiry, U.N. officials have investigated the role of Erik Prince, the Blackwater founder and private military contractor who officials allege tried to use his personal influence to help secure the release of military equipment bound for Libya.

 Any transfer of U.S.-made military aircraft and heavy weapons to a third party is a potential violation of U.N. arms embargoes as well as U.S. laws governing foreign military sales.
 But U.S. and U.N. investigators are examining multiple incidents involving different types of American-made military hardware, including C-17 transport planes and Javelin antitank missiles, that ended up in Libya or Yemen, according to current and former U.S. and U.N. officials familiar with the investigations who spoke on the condition of anonymity to discuss sensitive intelligence.